Mishioo/littlebot/README.md

 If you have Python 3 on your machine, only thing you need to do is download a `littlebot.py` script and run it with `python littlebot.py`.
 You can get more info on usage by running `python littlebot.py --help`.
 Available options include a site address, a start time, an interval between calls and termination time control.
 ### disclaimer

- Please note, that this is a humorous script, written for Prima Aprilis.
+ Please note, that this is a humorous work, prepared for Aprils Fools Day.
 No harm intended. ;)